yashkhetade/JavaMicroservices/Microservices.md

 Event Driven or Producer Consumer Model
 One MS will send message to Message Broker then message broker to another MS

+## Famous Message Brokers are RABBITMQ and apache KAFKA